Last reviewed June 16, 2026

 Recharge35 sec (90→120)varies

-Best forCompact installs, value pickMaximum aftermarket dB, sustained use
+Best forCompact installs, smallest footprintMaximum aftermarket dB, sustained use

 The Outlaw is 5.7 dB quieter than the Shocker XL — perceptually about 33% less loud (using the +10 dB ≈ 2× rule).
 That’s noticeable but not transformative.
-For most buyers, the Outlaw at $580 is a much better dollar-per-decibel value than the Shocker XL at $1,800+.
+The two kits now sit in a similar price band, so the Outlaw’s real edge isn’t the sticker — it’s footprint: a single trumpet on a 1.5-gallon tank fits compact cars where the Shocker XL’s 4-trumpet manifold won’t.

 Pros and cons